mattkrick/cashay/README.md

 ```

 Options include:
-- `op`: A string to match the op.
-Required if you pass in `mutationHandlers`.
+- `op`: A simple name for this query.
+Highly recommended for a legible redux state.
 Typically shares the same name as the React component.
 If left blank, it defaults to the `queryString`.
 - `key`: A unique key to match the op instance,